vzool/docs/app/user-guide.md

 @TODO Screenshot

 A "collection" is a _group_ or _category_ of items.
-This could be almost anything: Articles, Projects, Customers, Sales, Reports, Messages, or anything else.
-This page lists all of the collections you have access to.
+This could be almost anything: articles, projects, customers, sales, reports, messages, etc. This page lists all of the collections you have access to.

 ## Items

 @TODO Screenshot

 This page displays the items within a collection.
 All the inforation you need might be displayed here, or you can use this page to find and manage specific items.
-This is one of the most powerful pages in Directus with many different features available depending on the layout chosen.
+This is one of the most powerful pages in Directus, with many different features available depending on the layout chosen.

 ### Layouts

-By default the Items page will use the List layout, but depending on the collection content you may want to view items as a grid of cards, on a map, in a calendar, or in a more custom way.
+The Items page will use the List layout by default, but depending on the collection content, you may want to view items as a grid of cards, on a map, in a calendar, or in other ways.
 You can change the layout from the top of the [Info sidebar](#Info-Sidebar).

 ### Layout Options